David explains why stabilization and depression of the scapulae is as important as squeezing the shoulder blades together in upward dog.

-David breaks down the anatomy of kurmasana and supta kurmasana and explores techniques for evolving these challenging postures.
+David describes the anatomy of what is happening in garbha pindasana and kukkutasana and explores techniques for evolving these challenging postures.

-David summarizes recent research that suggests yoga practice can positively impact obesity and markers of metabolic syndrome.
+David summarizes recent research that suggests that yoga practice can increase equanimity.
+Frequency of practice and intention affected impacts of practice.